How to Apply

 In addition, we no longer review GRE scores.
 We encourage applicants to demonstrate strong academic proficiency, but we recognize that this may come in the form of course grades (both undergraduate and/or graduate level), as well as other academic experiences.

 Letters of Reference

-The University requires 3 letters of reference, though you may have up to 4 references.
-Your references must be submitted online.
-You can enter your recommender’s contact information into the online application even before you “submit” your application.
-See FAQ 15 for suggestions about your recommendation selections.
+We will only review 3 letters of reference in support of your application.
+You can enter your recommender’s contact information into the online application before you “submit” your application.
+Please review the Office of Graduate Admissions' website for more information.
+See our FAQs for suggestions about your recommendation selections.

-CV (Resume) - Please include your NMS number at the top of your CV.
-In order for us to most equitably compare our applicants, please attach as part of your online application a resume or CV that specifically includes the following.
+CV (Resume) - In order for us to most equitably compare our applicants, please attach as part of your online application a resume or CV that specifically includes the following.
 Please note, not all are required, but all are considered in the selection of interview candidates.